Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/02-Optionals-&-Conditionals/README.md

 ## Nil

 We need an explicit way to represent the absence of a value.
-This would be using **nil**.And Swift gives us optionals, that can handle the possibility of a value to be **nil**.
+This would be using **nil**.
+Swift gives us optionals, that can handle the possibility of a value to be **nil**.

 Handling a **non-optional** - we're guaranteed to have a value